sunny4554/MagicMenu/README.md

 ##  ♡ Community and support

-* Join the [MagicMenu Discord](https://discord.gg/pUPscBzWJV) for announcements, help, previews, and community discussion.
 * Use [GitHub Issues](https://github.com/sunny4554/MagicMenu/issues) for reproducible bugs and feature requests.
 * When reporting a problem, include the menu version, game platform, what happened, reproduction steps, and the relevant log excerpt.
 * Remove room codes, Friend Codes, PUIDs, chat messages, and personal paths before posting logs publicly.